Md-Mursaleen/EcoScan-app/README.md

 ## Application Flow

 1. Users upload or scan a clothing image.
-2. The backend sends the image to OpenAI GPT-4o Vision API.
+2. The backend attempts to send the image to the OpenAI GPT-4o Vision API for analysis.
-3. Clothing items are detected and classified.
+3. If the API call is **successful**, clothing items are detected and classified by the model.
+   - If the API **fails**, a **mock classifier** is used instead to randomly select 5–6 clothing items from a predefined list as the detected items.
 4. Each item receives:
    - 🌍 Carbon Score (kg CO₂ emitted)
    - 🌱 Eco Points (as rewards)